Manasovo/kuki-skill/README.md

 ## Examples
 Still in progres, but few word is already working:

-* "what Kuki devices you have"
+* "What Kuki devices you have"
 * "Status of Kuki devices"
 * "Wake up Kuki"
 * "Play live tv"